fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/+ Fresh Install/+ MOC Fresh Install To-Do List.md

 ---

+- [ ] Run Jdownloader once to let it downlaod all the files it needs to update it self.
+`just open it with rofi or wofi`

+---

 - [ ] **Create Directories** for Block device mount points. (only create the ones you have drives for)

 ```bash